-No. EAC Condition Implementation Status Compliance Status Description EAC 26 The Aboriginal Plant Use Mitigation Plan must include at least the following: Identify within the Project footprint including areas being reclaimed potential sites for relocation of medicinal and food plants; Ongoing In Compliance Based on the ground truthing results to date, a number of plants species with cultural, food and medicinal value have been identified, and are included in the Aboriginal Plant Use Mitigation Plan (APUMP) and is updated in Annual Reports which are shared with Aboriginal groups.
-The 2016-2017 Annual Report for the APUMP was submitted to the EAO and shared with Aboriginal Groups on October 31, 2017.
-The 2017-2018 Annual Report will be submitted to the EAO in March 2018.
-BC Hydro continues to work with Aboriginal groups to identify plant species of Aboriginal value through ongoing groundtruthing activities.
+No. EAC Condition Implementation Status Compliance Status Description EAC 26 The Aboriginal Plant Use Mitigation Plan must include at least the following: Identify within the Project footprint including areas being reclaimed potential sites for relocation of medicinal and food plants; Ongoing In Compliance Based on the results of ground truthing to date, a number of plants species with cultural, food and medicinal value have been identified and are listed in the Aboriginal Plant Use Mitigation Plan (APUMP) annual reports.
+The 2017-2018 APUMP Annual Report, describing activities from June 2017 through March 2018, was submitted to the EAO on March 29, 2018 and is shared with Indigenous groups on the project website along with previous APUMP and other annual reports.
+Indigenous groups are notified when reports are shared through the bi-weekly Site C Information Update.
+The 2018-2019 Annual Report will describe activities from April 1, 2018 to March 31, 2019.
+BC Hydro continues to work with Indigenous groups to identify plant species of traditional Indigenous value through ongoing groundtruthing activities.
 These species will be incorporated into reclamation plans, as appropriate.
-As draft reclamation plans are developed to address the adverse effects of the project on plants traditionally used by Aboriginal groups they will be provided to Aboriginal Groups for review and comment.
-Through this process, as well as new information provided through future ground truthing, plants of high traditional value will continue to be identified and included in the mix of species considered for re-vegetation conducted under the VWMMP and the Soil Management, Site Restoration and Revegetation Plan (Appendix H of the CEMP).

-No. EAC Condition Implementation Status Compliance Status Description EAC 26 relocate when deemed necessary by a QEP.
-Initial Planning Future Requirement Rare plant species impacted, or potentially impacted, by project construction activities may be included in the experimental rare plant translocation program (described in section 8.2 of the VWMMP) based on the characteristics of the species, and availability of suitable locations and habitat conditions near to the construction area.
+As draft reclamation plans are developed to address the adverse effects of the project on plants traditionally used by Indigenous groups they will be provided to Indigenous Groups for review and comment.
+Through this process, as well as new information provided through future ground truthing, plants of high traditional Indigenous value will continue to be identified and included in the mix of species considered for re-vegetation conducted under the VWMMP and the Soil Management, Site Restoration and Revegetation Plan (Appendix H of the CEMP).
+EAC 26 Relocate when deemed necessary by a QEP.
+Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Rare plant species impacted, or potentially impacted, by project construction activities may be included in the experimental rare plant translocation program (described in section 8.2 of the VWMMP) based on the characteristics of the species, and availability of suitable locations and habitat conditions near to the construction area.
 For other (non-rare) species, a QEP will identify those species suitable for use in reclamation plans, based on the biological and site conditions of identified reclamation areas as well as the requirements of the target plant species.
-Currently, "Rat root" (Acorus americanus) is the only rare plant species of high traditional Aboriginal value identified through ground truthing (currently Red-listed in BC by the BC Conservation Data Centre).
+Currently, "Rat root" (Acorus americanus) is the only rare plant species of traditional Indigenous value identified through ground truthing (currently Red-listed in BC by the BC Conservation Data Centre).